 The mission of the Office of Retention and Persistence (ORP) is to build the foundation for optimal learning, essential to first-time freshmen, new and potential students as well as to provide students with the support needed to achieve their educational goals.
 This office serves as the portal of entry for all freshmen and new students; provides academic and support services to help students succeed in their educational pursuits; and facilitate and improve student success, retention and graduation rates.
-The general objectives are (a) to assist freshmen, and other students who have not officially declared majors, in a systematic progression through the freshman core curriculum by providing a comprehensive and effective advising system; (b) to ensure students complete the university-designated program of study; (c) to provide instructional programs to meet the varied intellectual needs of students; (d) facilitates retention initiatives and supports and monitors students' academic progress; (e) provides referrals to campus resources; (f) coordinates programs that foster the academic success of students; and (g) to provide a caring, nurturing and communing environment, where relevant skills and competencies, collegiate adjustments, career goals, and education plans-commensurate with students' abilities and interests are actualized.
+The general objectives are (a) to assist freshmen, and other students who have not officially declared majors, in a systematic progression through the freshman core curriculum by providing a comprehensive and effective advising system; (b) to ensure students complete the university-designated program of study; (c) to provide instructional programs to meet the varied intellectual needs of students; (d) facilitates retention initiatives and supports and monitors students; and (g) to provide a caring, nurturing and communing environment, where relevant skills and competencies, collegiate adjustments, career goals, and education plans-commensurate with students' abilities and interests are actualized.